s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

 ```

 ## Conclusion
-The page-interleaved, rank-aligned read patterns seems surprisingly under-discussed and I don't remember ever seeing it used in the wild.
-Interesting!
-If you're aware of it being used anywhere, please let me know, I'd love to see it!
+The page-interleaved read patterns seems surprisingly under-discussed and I don't remember ever seeing it used in the wild.
+Curious!
+If you're aware of it being used anywhere, let me know, I'd love to see it!